 - If the employee plans to go to the doctor, employee will need to fill out the form titled: Employee's Claim For Workers' Compensation Benefits (DWC-1) This form starts the Workers' Compensation time clock ticking.

-- All forms must be completed and faxed to the Human Resources Department (201-6026) Attention: Patricia Valenti on the day of the incident, and the original sent in the pony mail.
+- All forms must be completed and sent to the Human Resources Department (fax: 201-6026) Attention: Patricia Valenti on the day of the incident, and the original sent in the pony mail.

 - The employee is required to go to one of the following: